hgrecco/symbolite/README.md

 ______________________________________________________________________

-Symbolite allows you tu create symbolic mathematical expressions.
+Symbolite allows you to create symbolic mathematical expressions.
 Just create a symbol (or more) and operate with them as you will normally do in Python.